dpays/esteem8app.github.io/docs/Organization-model.md

 ## Top level model

-Top level organization is semi-autonomous and descrbed above.
+Top level organization is semi-autonomous and described above.

 * **Owners** [Owners]
  * They are themselves elected or chosen by admins, for now they are themselves elected.